vincentumi/vince-dwl/README.md

 - Layer shell popups (used by Waybar)
 - Damage tracking provided by scenegraph API

-Given the Wayland architecture, dwl has to implement features from dwm **and** the xorg-server.
-Because of this, it is impossible to maintain the original project goal of 2000 SLOC and have a reasonably complete compositor with features comparable to dwm.
+Given the Wayland architecture, dwl has to implement features from [dwm] **and** the xorg-server.
+Because of this, it is impossible to maintain the original project goal of 2000 SLOC and have a reasonably complete compositor with features comparable to [dwm].
 However, this does not mean that the code will grow indiscriminately.
 We will try to keep the code as small as possible.

 Features under consideration (possibly as patches) are: